j-mcgregor/wf-e2e-test/docs/pull_request_template.md

 ## Before Submitting

 - [ ] check that the project builds with `yarn build`
-- [ ] make sure you committed with `yarn commit` for all the pre commit checks
+- [ ] make sure you committed with `yarn cz` for all the pre commit checks

 ## What was the task?